Giant's Causeway Stakes

-The Giant's Causeway Stakes is a Grade III American Thoroughbred horse race for fillies and mares, age three and older, over a distance of 5 1/2 furlongs held annually in April at Keeneland Race Course in Lexington, Kentucky.
+The Giant's Causeway Stakes is a Grade II American Thoroughbred horse race for fillies and mares, age three and older, over a distance of 5 1/2 furlongs held annually in April at Keeneland Race Course in Lexington, Kentucky.
 The event currently offers a purse of $350,000.

 History

 In the inaugural running of the event was as the Spinning World Stakes on April 19, 1998, and the winner was the Irish-bred three-year-old filly Golden Mirage who was ridden by jockey Willie Martinez and won by three-quarters of a length in a time of 1:03.81.

 Spinning World was a Three-Year-Old Champion in Ireland in 1996 and Champion Older Horse in France in 1997.
 In 1997 Spinning World won the Breeders' Cup Mile at Hollywood Park.

 The second running of event was run in two divisions.

 For the third running of the event, the race was renamed to the Stravinsky Stakes.
 Stravinsky was an American-bred, Irish-trained horse who won two Group 1 sprint races in England, the July Cup and the Nunthorpe Stakes.

 In 2000 the winner Steal A Heart set a new track record for the 5 1/2 furlongs distance of 1:02.47 and the following year Confessional won in the same time equaling the track record.

 The event was renamed to the current name Giant's Causeway Stakes in 2006.
 The event was named after Giant's Causeway, an American-bred, Irish-trained racehorse who won five Group One races in Britain and Ireland as a three-year-old in 2000.
 Upon retirement Giant's Causeway stood one season at Coolmore Stud in Ireland before relocating to Coolmore's United States branch Ashford Stud in Versailles, Kentucky.
 Giant's Causeway was a Leading sire in North America in 2009, 2010 and 2012 and a Leading broodmare sire in North America in 2018.

 The running of the event in 2011 was moved off the turf.
 In 2020 due to the COVID-19 pandemic in the United States, Keeneland did not schedule the event in their updated and shortened summer meeting.

 In 2024 the event was upgraded by the Thoroughbred Owners and Breeders Association to a Grade III.
+The event would be upgraded again to Grade II in 2026.